Skip to content

 4) Repeat until done

-rexos harness run /tmp/rexos-task --prompt "Continue"
+loopforge harness run loopforge-task --prompt "Continue"

 Where state lives

-• Memory: ~/.rexos/rexos.db (sessions/messages + small KV store)
+• Memory: ~/.loopforge/loopforge.db (sessions/messages + small KV store)